LukasBreitwieser/gitpod-vnc/welcome-page/main.md

 # <img src="https://biodynamo.org/images/bdm_logo_large.png" alt="BioDynaMo logo" width="25" height="25"> Welcome to BioDynaMo on gitpod!

-Gitpod is a remote cloud development environment accessed through your web browser.
+Gitpod is a remote cloud development environment accessed through your web browser. <br>
+On this page, you can see the [VSCode](https://code.visualstudio.com/) editor with the explorer on the left and the terminal at the bottom.<br>
-We already installed BioDynaMo, together with all dependencies and sourced `thisbdm.sh` to setup the environment.
+In the cloud instance, we already installed BioDynaMo together with all dependencies and sourced `thisbdm.sh` to setup the environment.

 Therefore, you can immediately start experimenting with notebooks, demos, or your own simulation.

 &nbsp;